 Where can you get the coldest beer in town?
 You can probably name four or five places that boast “the coldest beer in town” right now.

 There is some sense to this marketing ploy.
 Pale lager is still the best selling beer style.
 This lighter cousin of Pilsner is best served at temperatures approaching freezing.
 But, that’s only one style.
-There are many different kinds of beer and, like wine, there’s a different appropriate serving temperature.
+There are many different kinds of beer and, like wine, there’s a different appropriate serving temperature for each kind.

 There’s a persistent myth among American beer drinkers that British beer is served “warm,” meaning at room temperature.
 This isn’t the case, in fact, hardly any beer is appropriately served at room temperature.
-However, many British beers, especially those that fall into the real ale or cask ale category as prescribed by CAMRA, are served at cellar temperatures, at 12-14 C (54-57 F) this is certainly cooler than room temperature.
+However, many British beers, especially those that fall into the real ale or cask ale category as prescribed by CAMRA, are served at cellar temperatures, at 12 to 14 C (54 to 57 F) this is certainly cooler than room temperature.
 Compared to the coldest beer in town, though, it is quite warm.

 The only exception is if you are serving beer in a pub or a restaurant.
 In that case, customers are going to expect good beer to be served at the generally accepted temperatures.
 You will have more satisfied customers and, as I pointed out above, these are the temperatures the brewers intended their beers to be served at.